 Habitat

-Sand flathead are a bottom dwelling fish usually found in abundant numbers in inshore waters all around Tasmania.
+Sand flathead are a bottom dwelling fish usually found in inshore waters all around Tasmania.
 They prefer shallow waters of around 0-25 metres depth and a weed free, sandy bottom.

 Fishing information